So what it is no-code exactly?

 I will use visual development and no-code interchangeably throughout this post.

-This trend isn’t actually anything new in technology.
+This trend of making computer activities available to anyone without specialized training isn’t actually anything new in technology.

 Coders were the only ones who could use the first computers.

 Then technology companies like Microsoft made a fortune creating intuitive visual interfaces like Windows that anyone could use.